Jieitaikakutōjutsu: Bayonet fighting (Jūken kakutō)

-In the current Self-Defense Forces, the bayonet drills are based on the ones used of the former Japanese Army.
-Both, the war-time martial arts and the self-defense force bayonet fighting established after the war are still carried out.
+In the current Self-Defense Forces, the bayonet drills are based on the ones used by the former Japanese Army.
+Both the war-time martial arts and the self-defense force bayonet fighting established after the war are still carried out.
 In particular, the training of Jukendo is actively carried out mainly by the Infantry Company, which helps to improve the unity of the company.

-Whereas the only method of attacking bayonet is piercing with the tip (tampo) that corresponds to the blade of the bayonet, in bayonet fighting, in addition to piercing with the blade of the bayonet, slashing, defense, and hitting with the stock, It also includes hitting with the entire gun and piercing and shooting the gun.
+Whereas the only technique in Jukendo is piercing with the tip (tampo) that corresponds to the blade of the bayonet, in the modern bayonet curriculum, in addition to piercing, slashing, or defending with the bayonet and hitting with the stock, it also includes hitting with the entire gun and piercing and shooting the gun.

 Knife fighting (tanken kakutō)

 In the former Japanese army, knife fighting (tankendo, which is also included in the current Jukendo) was trained based on the small swordsmanship of ancient Japanese martial arts.
 On the other hand, the modern Self-Defense Forces knife fighting is said to be based on the knife fighting technique utilized by the US Army.